Stumbled across a little series of questions for a mini-interview on another crafty blogger’s site and felt like answering the questions 🙂

 Do you make art or craft?
 Is there a difference?

 To me, artisan and craftsman are interchangeable.
-I am not sure if I create Art when I make a dress, as it is more of a functional piece and its beauty doesn’t outweigh its practicality (as it is with most artworks), but the creative process is very similar to when I paint.
+I am not sure if I create Art when I make a dress, as it is more of a functional piece and its beauty doesn’t outweigh its practicality (as it is with many artworks), but the creative process is very similar to when I paint.
 I see the finished thing in my mind’s eye and strive to bring it to life in the real world.

 If you could make any project without limits to cost, materials or even skill, what would it be?